White Coat Ceremony

 Residency Match Day

 Match Day, an exciting tradition at medical schools across the US, takes place in March and is filled with anticipation for fourth year students at the School of Medicine.
-Dean Larry R. Kaiser, MD, FACS, leads students and their families in a countdown to 12:00 noon, when fourth year medical students simultaneously open envelopes to discover where they have matched for residency.
-The event takes place in the Stone Commons of the Medicine Education Research Building and kicks off with an assembly for the fourth year class to gather and build excitement.
+Interim Dean John M. Daly, MD, FACS, leads students and their families in a countdown to 12:00 noon, when fourth year medical students simultaneously open envelopes to discover where they have matched for residency.
+The event takes place in the Stone Commons of the Medical Education Research Building and kicks off with an assembly for the fourth year class to gather and build excitement.

 For information about this year's Match Day, please visit the School of Medicine calendar.